Document Management Blog

 There are two common elements on his 12 tips

-Automated employee onboarding solutions allows your HR team to digitise nearly all of the necessary onboarding paperwork.
+Automated HR and employee onboarding solutions allows your HR team to digitise nearly all of the necessary onboarding paperwork.
 Your staff no longer need to waste paper or copying and organising packets for your new hires.

 As you think through the best way to automate all of the above make sure to consider that HR information and HR processes do not exist in isolation.